John Nelson Key, sometime in 1862

 Although John Nelson Key had been dead almost two years when the Battle of Olustee was fought, his photograph is one of the few we have of members of the 32nd Georgia and is included here for that reason.
 The Keys (and Keas) were typical of the men who joined this regiment early in the war.

 Wesley Kea was admitted to C.S.A.
-General Military Hospital #4, at Wilmington, N. C. with fever, January 5, 1863.
-He returned to duty January 21, or 31, 1863.
+General Military Hospital #4, at Wilmington, N. C. with fever, 5 January 1863.
+He returned to duty 21 (or 31) January 1863.
 No futher record of his activities while in service is available.

 Thirty-second Georgia Infantry Regiment